lagrangepoint2/bamazon/README.md

 # bamazon
- An Amazon-like storefront with the MySQL.
+ An Amazon-like storefront using MySQL.
 The app will take in orders from customers and deplete stock from the store's inventory.

 **Screenshot #1**
  Screenshot #1 shows the MYSQL database before the customer going in placing any orders.